yiannii/yiannileon.com/README.md

 ## Purpose

-This project exists to develop and demonstrate practical skills in web hosting and systems administration.
-Everything from the HTML and CSS to the server configuration and DNS setup was done manually and independently, without the use of site builders, managed hosting platforms, or AI-generated code.
+This project exists to develop and demonstrate practical skills in web hosting and systems administration..

 A secondary goal is to use the site as a personal blog to document ongoing projects and learning.